-The University Archives is Duke's official archival agency and is a department of Perkins Library.
+The University Archives is Duke's official archival agency and is a department of the Rubenstein Library.
 Our job is to identify, acquire and preserve official university records that have enduring value for the Duke community and to make them available in accordance with the policies of the Board of Trustees, administration and faculty.
 Access to official records is regulated to safeguard confidentiality and privacy.
 Our staff will be happy to assist you in managing your office's non-current files.

 Types of Records to Transfer

-What records do rarely look at but could not do without?
+What records do you rarely look at but could not do without?
 Records are sent to an archive because they are of long-term value but are not needed for day-to-day administration.

 As a rule, send the University Archives the significant and unique records that were generated or received by your office.
 Records are usually significant and have enduring value if: